-Twin Island Lake is a 203 acre drainage lake with a maximum depth of 15 feet.
-Existing water quality information includes data collected in 1960 (Black); from the WDNR SWIMS database (collected in 1979, 1997, 1998, 2000 and 2003 by the Citizen Lake Monitoring Network (CLMN)); from Northern Lakes Monitoring (collected in 1984 and 1985); from Aqua Tech Fisheries Management Plan data (collected in 1992 and 1993); Secchi depth was taken by a Landsat satellite in 1999, and from 2007 to 2009 (WDNR, 2012c), and water quality data from White Water Associates (collected in July, 2008, 2011, and 2018).
+Dunn Lake is a 77 acre spring lake with a maximum depth of 11 feet.
+Existing water quality information includes data collected in 1960 (Black); data from the WDNR SWIMS (Surface Water Integrated Monitoring System) database (1979); Secchi depth (analyzed by using Landsat satellites as part of Satellite Lake Clarity Monitoring (WDNR, June 2012b); and water quality samples collected by White Water Associates in 2011.
+Dissolved oxygen and temperature profiles were taken 2011 and 2018.
 That water quality information is briefly summarized in this section, but more fully interpreted in Appendix C.

-Temperature and dissolved oxygen showed stratification in Twin Island Lake in every sample taken in July.
-A dissolved oxygen study was done in the winter months to determine if an aeration system should be used, and a permit was awarded due to the low dissolved oxygen.
-Water clarity was poor, but user perception of Twin Island Lake aesthetic quality was generally regarded with very minor aesthetic problems.
-Water color was low and the appearance of the water was classified as brown in color.
-The trophic state was mildly eutrophic.
-Water quality would be classified as good to fair with respect to phosphorus concentrations.
-Chlorophyll a (a measure of the amount of algae) was high in 2011.
-Nitrogen, chloride, sulfate, hardness (moderately hard water), conductivity, calcium (was borderline with respect to suitable habitat for zebra mussels); magnesium, sodium, and potassium would all be considered low.
+At times, temperature and dissolved oxygen showed stratification in Dunn Lake in the icefree season.
+Water clarity was fair while water color was low.
+The trophic state is mildly eutrophic in 2018.
+Water quality would be classified as "good" with respect to phosphorus concentrations.
+Chlorophyll a was low in 2011.
+Nitrogen, chloride, sulfate, hardness, conductivity, calcium, magnesium, sodium, and potassium were low.
 Alkalinity was low (a measure of a lake's buffering capacity against acid rain).
-The pH of Twin Island Lake is alkaline.
+The pH of Dunn Lake was alkaline.